divear/EduCalc/README.md

 ## Known issues

-- Edupage is unreliable and sometimes it simply doesn't scrape the results
+- Edupage is unreliable and sometimes the results simply can't be scraped